 Stability practice at home:

-No matter what types workouts or classes you usually do, it’s a good idea to do a bit of balance work every day — and at every age!
+No matter what types workouts you usually do, it’s a good idea to do a bit of balance work every day — and at every age!
 Try these 6 exercises you can do at home: Stability Exercises for Strength and Balance.
-I’ll also be sharing exercises on facebook and instagram that you can do regularly to help improve your balance and prevent falls, so follow along there for more.

 A quick note on footwear: I encourage you to try these balance exercises barefoot (or sock-footed) when you are at home.
 When we wear shoes, we lose much of the information our brains can use from the feeling of our feet on the ground.
 Training barefoot removes those barriers and as a bonus, it works the muscles in the feet more than when we wear shoes.